Walk-in tub statistics 2023

 walk-in tub

 A walk-in tub is a bathtub that has an entry door with a seat inside.
 Walk-in tubs are a great option for those who want to improve accessibility and comfort when bathing.
-Understanding the facts about walk-in tubs will help you make the best decision about whether this type of bathtub is best for you.
+The U.S. walk-in tub market is expanding, fueled by a rising demand for technologically advanced bath therapies in various sectors, including hospitality, healthcare, spas, wellness centers, and for personal home use.
+Additionally, the market is experiencing significant growth due to factors such as an aging population and elevated rates of obesity.

-• 88% of older adults between ages 50 and 80 said it is important to them that they live in their homes as long as possible.
+Eighty-eight percent of older adults between ages 50 and 80 reported that it is important to them that they live in their homes as long as possible.

 Walk-in tub statistics

-The walk-in tub market in the United States is growing due to increased demand for technologically advanced bath therapies in hospitality, healthcare, spas and wellness centers, as well as for personal use in homes.
-The market is also growing significantly due to an aging population and higher rates of obesity
+The walk-in tub market in the U.S. is growing due to increased demand for technologically advanced bath therapies in hospitality, healthcare, spas, wellness centers, and for personal home use.
+The market is also growing significantly due to an aging population and higher rates of obesity.

-• It is projected that the number of Americans ages 65 and older will more than double over the next 40 years, reaching 80 million in 2040.
+• Over the next 15 years or so, it is projected that the number of Americans age 65 and older will reach 80 million.

-• Given these aging trends, there will be a growing number of adults who desire to “age in place” by continuing to live out their lives at home and modifying their homes to fit their needs.
+• Given these aging trends, there will be a growing number of adults who desire to “age in place” by continuing to live out their lives at home, as well as modifying their dwellings to fit their needs.

-According to a study by the University of Michigan, 88% of older adults between ages 50 and 80 said it is important to them that they live in their homes as long as possible, and 48% of older adults who live alone said they don’t have someone in their lives to help them with personal care such as bathing and dressing if needed.
+According to a study by the University of Michigan, 88% of older adults between ages 50 and 80 said that it is important to them that they live in their homes as long as possible.
+Forty-eight percent of older adults who live alone said they don’t have someone in their lives to help them with personal care if needed, such as bathing and dressing.

-As the average cost of a private room in a nursing home can reach well over $100,000, aging in place is a more cost-effective approach for many seniors.
+With the median cost of a private room in a nursing home reaching over $100,000, aging in place is a more cost-effective approach for many seniors.

-Many home updates typically need to be made for aging in place to be a viable living situation for seniors, including safety modifications to entryways and hallways, changing the placement of cabinets and seating in kitchens and making bathrooms more accessible with additions like walk-in tubs and showers.
+Typically, numerous home updates need to be made for aging in place to be a viable living situation for seniors, including safety modifications to entryways and hallways, changing the placement of cabinets, seating in kitchens and making bathrooms more accessible with additions like walk-in tubs and showers.

-It’s estimated that the aging-in-place and home care markets are worth approximately $151 billion per year, with the aging-in-place sector making up $60 billion of that estimate.
+In 2019, the aging-in-place and home care markets were estimated to be worth approximately $151 billion per year, with this population sector accounting for $60 billion of that estimate.
+This projection was calculated before the COVID-19 pandemic increased demand for these services.

 Types of walk-in tubs

 There are a few different types of walk-in tubs.
-The type of walk-in tub you select will be based on your budget, space, mobility/accessibility needs and personal preference.
+The model you select will be based on your budget, space, mobility/accessibility needs and personal preference.

 • The traditional soaker is a standard walk-in bathtub design.
-Its main features include mobility aids like grab bars and safety features like a low-step threshold and textured, non-slip surfaces.
-Traditional soakers may also include showerheads placed near the faucets that are handheld or raised with adjustable rods.
-It may not have additional features like water or air jets.
+Its main features include mobility aids like grab bars, safety features like low-step thresholds, and textured, nonslip surfaces.
+Traditional soakers may also include handheld or raised adjustable rod shower heads near the faucets.
+They may not have additional features like water or air jets.

-• Combination walk-in tubs are tubs combined with a full shower.
+• Combination walk-in tubs are those combined with a full shower.
 These tubs offer the option to bathe or shower while standing or seated.

-• Hydrotherapy/aerotherapy tubs provide water jets (hydro) or air jets (aero) that add a massage-like feeling to baths.
+• Hydrotherapy/aerotherapy tubs provide water jets (hydro) or air jets (aero) that add a massage-like effect to baths.
 There are walk-in tubs that provide one, the other or both.

 • Two-seater tubs are designed for two people to use at the same time.
 These tubs are ideal for older adults who desire more tub space to bathe, couples who bathe together and those with limited mobility who need active assistance with bathing.